robusta-dev/robusta/docs/configuration/alert-manager.rst

 Within a few minutes, you should see the demo alert in the Robusta UI, Slack, and any other sinks you configured.

-.. admonition:: Why do I still see a banner in the Robusta UI that "Alerts won't show up"?
+.. admonition:: Why do I see a banner in the UI that "Alerts won't show up"?
     :class: warning

-    The notification is displayed until the first alert is sent from AlertManager to Robusta.
+    This notification is displayed until AlertManager sends the first alert to Robusta.

 Specific Instructions
 ======================